Poojachalla/Example_writage/reciepientsmobile/recipientsmobile_how_to_doc.md

 ### A. Prerequisite

- Before you start using the Secret Field component, ensure you have the following:
+ Before you start using the Recipients Mobile App , ensure you have the following:

 -   HCL Foundry